Trauma Therapy for Children: Types, Techniques, and How It Works

 - Monitoring Regular check-ins and ongoing monitoring will help determine if your child is newly triggered or struggling to implement the strategies they have been practicing with the therapist.

-There’s no one-size-fits-all approach to trauma therapy.
-Depending on their specific traumatic experiences and unique needs and preferences, different children may respond better to different approaches, or therapeutic modalities.
+There’s no one-size-fits-all approach to trauma therapy for children.
+Depending on their specific traumatic experiences and unique needs and preferences, different children may respond better to different approaches or therapeutic modalities.

 Cognitive Processing Therapy (CPT)

 CPT was specifically developed to address PTSD.
-It generally consists of 12 focused sessions, and often involves more directly addressing a person’s beliefs and understanding about their trauma.
+CPT focuses on trauma-related beliefs.
+It emphasizes understanding and restructuring one’s thoughts.
+CPT generally consists of 12 focused sessions and often involves more directly addressing a person’s beliefs and understanding of their trauma.
 CPT has been studied extensively in people with PTSD, with one study finding that only 22.5% of patients still experienced PTSD symptoms five to 10 years after therapy.

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a unique type of therapy designed to help process traumatic memories through bilateral stimulation—a stimulus (like eye movement or tapping) that alternates between the left and right side of the body.
+EMDR is a unique type of therapy designed to help process traumatic memories through bilateral stimulation—a stimulus (like eye movement or tapping) that alternates between the left and right sides of the body.
+It is used to desensitize and reprocess traumatic memories.
 Evidence shows that EMDR can effectively reduce the impact of trauma.

 In your child’s EMDR session, the therapist might guide them to use these bilateral stimulation methods while they process their traumatic experiences.
 This provides regular exposure to the source of the trauma, which can help confront and process distressing memories quite quickly, in only six to 12 sessions.

-While your child’s therapy will likely use one of the above methodologies for their treatment, there are a number of unique needs and considerations for kids.
+While your child’s therapy will likely use one of the above methodologies for their treatment, there are several unique needs and considerations for kids.
 For instance, their developmental stage must be taken into consideration, with therapies that are age-appropriate and engaging.
-Additionally, younger kids may find it more difficult to articulate their feelings and experiences, making tools like art and music therapy incredibly useful.
-And parents will likely be more involved in treatment, especially for younger children, to ensure a holistic approach to healing both in session and at home.
+Additionally, younger kids may find it more difficult to articulate their feelings and experiences, making tools like art, music, and play incredibly useful.
+These tools provide other ways for children to express their fears, anxieties, or confusion.
+Parents will likely be more involved in treatment, especially for younger children, to ensure a holistic approach to healing both in session and at home.

 How to Choose a Trauma Therapist for Your Child